kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ![Operator resources](./assets/logging-resources.drawio.svg)

 The Telemetry Operator watches all LogPipeline resources and related Secrets.
-Whenever the configuration changes, it validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluentbit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
-Furthermore, referenced Secrets are copied into one Secret that is mounted to the DaemonSet as well.
+Whenever the configuration changes, it validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
+Furthermore, referenced Secrets are copied into one Secret that is also mounted to the DaemonSet.

 ## Setting up a LogPipeline